 Why supporting Virgin makes sense for the UK’s economic recovery

+Now that the government has rejected Branson’s first attempt to secure a loan, he has been forced to look for other investors to prevent the airline collapsing.

-KIS Finance have looked at some of the main objections that people have raised and considered who will be the real losers if the business is allowed to fail.
+KIS Finance have looked at some of the main objections that people have raised to providing government backed support to save the business and considered who will be the real losers if the airline is allowed to fail.

 Businesses across the globe, both large and small, are currently fighting for survival in the midst of the coronavirus pandemic, with many turning to their governments for a loan to help them survive.